vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ### Why some integrations have a mocked `VsfPaymentProvider`?

 There are eCommerce backends that do not provide any payment methods out-of-the-box, e.g. commercetools.
-For these, you provide a mock component that has exactly the same interface as a real integration so you can easily swap it with a payment integration of your choice.
+For these, you provide a mock component that has exactly the same interface like a real integration so you can easily swap it with a payment integration of your choice.
 You can find available payment integrations [here](/v2/integrations/).